 Fungal infection of the foot (mycosis of the foot, epidermophytia of the feet)

-Itchy scaly rash between the toes is most often a sign of epidermophytosis of the foot (dermatomycosis of the foot).
-This infection is caused by several types of fungi, including those associated with ringworm (a condition caused by a fungal infection that causes small round bumps on the skin).
+An itchy scaly rash between the toes is most often a sign of epidermophytosis of the foot (dermatomycosis of the foot).
+This infection is caused by several types of fungi, including those associated with ringworm (a condition caused by a fungal infection that causes small, round bumps on the skin).

 Nail fungus (onychomycosis)